Industrial Drawing & Drafting

 - Mechanical Drafter: Preparing detailed drawings of mechanical parts and assemblies, using CAD software and other tools.

-- Manufacturing Technician: Operating and maintaining machinery and equipment used in the production of goods, and using technical drawings to ensure accuracy and quality control.
+- Manufacturing Technician: Operating and maintaining machinery and equipment used in the production of goods; using technical drawings to ensure accuracy and quality control.

 - Quality Control Inspector: Inspecting and testing products and parts to ensure that they meet quality standards, using technical drawings and specifications as a reference.